ayshwaryas/ddqc/readme.md

 	genes.filter - filtering parameter that sets the minimum gene cutoff (100 by default)

 	save.res.1 - TRUE/FALSE.
-Indicates whether all files of resolution 1 and method none should be saved (TRUE by default)
+Indicates whether all files of resolution 1 and method none should be saved (FALSE by default)

 Logs:
 	all job logs are located in the logs/ directory.
 Name structure is %script_name%.o%job_id%.%task_id%